srushti1hub/Webdeveloper_Mentor-Challenge1/readme.md

 ### What to do when you completed the challenge?

 First you need to make your challenge visible to others.
-Yoy can do so by uploading it to one of the free static hosting providers.
+You can do so by uploading it to one of the free static hosting providers.
 Below is the list of the most popular ones:

 -   [Netlify](https://www.netlify.com/) - recommended
 -   [GitHub Pages](https://pages.github.com/)